george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 88: Dec 26, 2018

+**Today's Progress**: Learning more about HSV color space.
+H= Hue (Wavelength of the color 0-360), S= Shade of the color (0-100), S= Saturation (intensity of the brightness 0-100) HSV separates luma, or the image intensity, from chroma or the color information, this can be very useful in computer vision

 ## Day 87: Dec 25, 2018

 **Today's Progress**: Wrote my first image classifier with ml5js and MobileNet following the ml5 examples, uploaded it, it is pretty straight forward with ml5, it uses callbacks as it works asynchronously.